ThomasMiz/ansible-demo/README.md

 ## How to add a new web server ![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)

 The first step is to have a host to start the web server.
-Another host can be added to the docker compose like this:
+Another host can be added to our `docker-compose.yml` file like by adding:

 ```yml
 web-server3: